I want to adopt a German Shepherd Husky Mix, but I don’t know if this breed is the most suitable for my family and me?

-I have also come to believe very strongly that their pastoral nature plays a huge role in making strangely able to react to whistles and verbal commands.
+I have also come to believe very strongly that their pastoral nature plays a huge role in making them able to react to whistles and verbal commands.

-However, they are generally very intelligent, loyal and protective pets required to be kept always busy to prevent any boredom.
-They are trainable, though not the easiest and respond to reward-based training with amazing results.
-It’s always very important to begin their training and socializing early enough.
+However, they are generally intelligent, loyal, strong, and protective pets required to be always kept busy to prevent any boredom.

-The active nature and Strength of these beautiful dogs make them perfect exercise or walk companions since they could walk without really tiring for long miles.
+The dynamic nature and strength of these beautiful dogs make them perfect exercise or walk companions since they could walk without really tiring for long miles.

 Common Problems and Health Complications:

-The fact that mixed breed dogs are drawn from a wider gene pool makes them normally healthier and more resistant to health issues than purebred dogs.
+The fact that mixed dog breeds are drawn from a full gene pool makes them usually healthier and more resistant to health issues than purebred dogs.

-This is a very common experience with dogs.
+This issue is a widespread experience with dogs.
 The three basic types of allergies faced by dogs include contact, food, and inhalants.

 Uncontrolled and recurring seizures characterize this neurological disorder in dogs.
-Epileptic dogs may or may not lose consciousness during these seizures which are sometimes caused by the presence toxins in your pet’s blood, genetic abnormalities, brain tumors, etc.
+Epileptic dogs may or may not lose consciousness during these seizures, which are sometimes caused by the presence of toxins in your pet’s blood, genetic abnormalities, brain tumors, etc.

-The abnormal expansion of your dog’s stomach when filled with gas, liquid or food.
-This is a life-threatening complication and should be treated as an emergency as the dog would need immediate treatment from the closest vet.
+The abnormal expansion of your dog’s stomach when filled with gas, liquid, or food.
+This situation is a life-threatening complication and should be treated as an emergency as the dog would need immediate treatment from the closest vet.

-As concerning as cancer is for humans, it’s also a very serious issue with dogs.
-And the Husky and German Shepherd Mix isn’t safe from this.
-They can develop a variety of cancer types which could either be removed through surgery or chemotherapy.
+As concerning as cancer is for humans, it’s also a severe issue with dogs.
+And the Husky Shepherd Mix isn’t safe from this.
+They can develop a variety of cancer types that could either be removed through surgery or chemotherapy.

-As mentioned earlier, if you are going out for a Husky Shepherd Mix, take note of the fact that you will need to ensure that proper training and socialization is practiced as early as possible in their puppy days.
+As mentioned earlier, if you are going out for a German Shepherd and Husky Mix, take note of the fact that you will need to ensure that proper training and socialization are practiced as early as possible in their puppy days.

 These principles will help simplify and improve productivity with your training program.

-Make sure you choose a premium balanced diet made with the best quality.
+Make sure you choose a premium balanced diet made with the best quality food.

 German Shepherd Husky Mix Puppies:

-- Make sure you have a reputable Vet even before going out for your Shepsky adoption.
+- Make sure you have a reputable vet even before going out for your German Shepherd and Husky Mix adoption.

-- Make inquiries to eliminate any birth defects or health complications.
+- Make inquiries to eliminate any congenital disabilities or health complications.

-- Invest your time and money in quality food for your puppy (not adult food).
+- Invest your time and money in quality food for your puppy (not adult dog food).